Kornweiss-Medical-LLC/KMLLC/docs/120120_emergency_preparedness_dental.md

     - You'll have to keep track of your own expiration dates
     - Dispose of expired medications
     - Shop for replacements

-   - Itemized List of Medications and Prices (all prices are rough estimates based on market research in December of 2020)
-      - Epi-Pen for SC and IM use - 0.3mg and possibly 0.15mg (if treating children)
-          - $300 for 2 auto-injectors
-      - Benadryl for IM injection 50 mg/ml
-          - $20 for 50 ml vial
-      - Nitroglycerin SL tabs 0.3 mg
-          - $25 for 100 tabs
-      - Aspirin 81 mg
-          - $2 for 36 tabs
-      - Narcan 4mg nasal spray
-          - $125 for a 2pack
-      - Albuterol 90 mcg metered dose inhaler
-          - $10 for 1
-      - Glucose tablets
-          - $5 for 50 tabs
-      - Total: ~ $487
-1. Use an ADA approved supplier med kit like the one from [Healthfirst](https://www.healthfirst.com/store/emergency-medical-kits/sm-series/)
+2. Use an ADA approved supplier med kit like the one from [Healthfirst](https://www.healthfirst.com/store/emergency-medical-kits/sm-series/)
    - $\$719\ dollars$
    - Same medications as above: "Itemized List of Medications and Prices"
     - In addition they include ammonia salts